coderefinery/DEPRECATED-software-licensing/talk.md

 ### Permissive (you can use my code even in commercial code)

-- I don't care but I care about limiting my liability: MIT
+- I don't care but I care about limiting my liability: MIT or Apache or BSD2
-- I don't care but I care a bit more about X: BSD
+- I don't care but I wish to have the no-endorsement clause: BSD3

 ### Reciprocal (you can use my code if I can use your code)

-- GNU GPL, AGPL
+- GNU GPL, GNU Affero GPL

 ### Share-alike but compatible with closed-source code (you can use my code if I can use changes you make to my code)

-- Dynamic relinking possible: GNU LGPL
+- Dynamic relinking possible: GNU Lesser GPL
-- Dynamic or static linking: MPL v2.0
+- Dynamic or static linking: Mozilla Public License v2.0

 ---